ikivanc/BotTranslator-1/README.md

 ![](./ScreenShots/BotEmulator.png)

-In this demo I used "TR>EN" translation, Turkish as native language and English as target language.
+In this demo "TR>EN" translation is used, Turkish as native language and English as target language.
+When you type your text on chat windows, your native language will be detected by API.
+You only need to set your target language for translation.

 [![Deploy to Azure][Deploy Button]][Deploy BotTranslator]